Girwar-Sahu/blogiFy/README.md

 - **Real-Time Updates**: Instant synchronization with Firebase Firestore.
 - **Media Storage**: Upload and manage images for your blogs with Firebase Storage.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Dark Mode**: Uses system default mode and can switch between light and dark mode.

 ## Installation